orivann/aquapump-app/project_structure.md

 A: Merge changes into the main branch; the GitHub Actions workflow builds images and ArgoCD rolls them out (once cloud credentials are configured).

 **Q: How can I confirm everything is healthy right now?**
-A: Run `python scripts/health_check.py` after Docker Compose or in a staging environment.
+A: Run `python scripts/health_check.py --backend-base http://localhost:8000 --frontend-url http://localhost:5173` after Docker Compose or against staging.

 ---